IowaDave/ATmega328-Deep-Sleep-Solved/README.md

 #### Update relevant Timer 2 registers
 Important!
 Switching into (or back from) asynchronous mode affects five other registers in the Timer/Counter 2 peripheral.

 Plan to re-write the Counter, two Control registers and two Compare registers after the change.
-Writing zeros will serve the purpose at this point.
+Writing zeros will serve the purpose.
+The example goes ahead and selects a prescaler value in Control Register B at this point.

 ```
   TCNT2 = 0;		// start count at zero